vielhuber/jwtbutler/README.md

 ## pseudo code

-- if pageX wants to check if user is logged in on client side (without even a backend call)
+- if pageX wants to check if user is logged in on client side (without a backend call)
     - pageX frontend checks if access_token is present in cookie and can be decoded (the token is not validated and it also can be expired)
         - if no, the user is considered to be logged out
         - if yes, the user is considered to be logged in